sophie-marshall/agentic-data-engineering/airflow/README.md

-# Here are some instructions for getting Airlfow and nd runnig

-## Getting Started
+# Getting Started with Airflow

+## Initial Configuration

+Some quick config adjustments made for QOL or to align with best practices

 ### Postgres Backend